 Enjoy a Family Beach Outing

 Doran Regional Park is the perfect destination for a family get-together.
-At this beautiful, two-mile stretch of golden sand, which rests between Bodega Harbor and the open ocean, you’ll not only picnic in an awesome setting, but you and your kids can stay busy flying kites, building sand castles, searching for shells or—in warm weather—splashing around in the water (Doran’s calm waters rank among the county’s safest for swimming).
-You can also launch a kayak or a speedboat from a jetty at the harbor’s mouth, take a lovely walk on dozens of nearby trails (including the Bird Walk Coastal Access Trail).
+At this beautiful, two-mile stretch of golden sand, which rests between Bodega Harbor and the open ocean, you’ll not only picnic in an awesome setting, but you and your kids can stay busy flying kites, building sand castles, searching for shells or — in warm weather — splashing around in the water (Doran’s calm waters rank among the county’s safest for swimming).
+You can also launch a kayak or a speedboat from a jetty at the harbor’s mouth, or take a lovely walk on dozens of nearby trails (including the Bird Walk Coastal Access Trail).